jwmtechwriting/grc/grc.md

 ---------------|------------
 NEW            | New, still in *unopened* factory packaging.
 MNT            | Mint, opened, but in best concievable OEM physical condition. **No damage or mods**.
 USD            | Used, but fully functional.
-May have damage or be modified.
+May have damage or modifications.
 Includes the presence of manufacturer refurbished hardware.
-PNF            | Used, partially nonfunctional (system is fit for purpose but certain functions are degraded) CNF            | Completely nonfunctional (system is no longer fit for purpose)
+PNF            | Used, partially nonfunctional (system is fit for purpose but certain functions are degraded).
+CNF            | Completely nonfunctional (system is no longer fit for purpose).

 ### Currently Known Damage \(D\) {#damagecodes}

 This attribute tracks various kinds of damage or degradation of an item.
 Damage consists of hardware or software deficiencies, with each class of damage having its own unique 3-letter code.

 If multiple damage classes apply to the item, they **MUST** be listed consecutively, with no delimiter.
 For example, an item with a yellowed case, smoke damage, and missing clips would have a damage attribute of `SHYSMKFST`.
+Similarly, consecutive types of the same class of damage **MUST** be coded consecutively.
+For example, for a yellowed and cracked shell, the code is `SHCSHY` rather than `SHYC`.

 If new damage occurs, or if the damage is repaired by servicing, such as a shell replacement, the known damage fields **MUST** be updated to reflect the item's ***current*** condition.

-The list below is formatted for ease of reading.
-Consecutive types of the same class of damage **MUST** be coded consecutively, so for a yellowed and cracked shell, the code is `SHCSHY` rather than `SHYC`.

-A minor convention used in damage codes is that a code ending in `___X` indicates destruction or unknown damage to the component, where `___Z` indicates the component is outright missing.
+A minor convention used in damage codes is that a code ending in `___X` indicates destruction or unknown damage to the component, whereas `___Z` indicates the component is outright missing.

 Here we describe two sets of damage codes, quantifiable and non-quantifiable.

-A quantifiable code is one where a severity of damage **MUST** be assigned, represented in the code as a digit from 1 to 3, where 1 is trivial and 3 is severe.
-For example, a scratched or fogged display could have a severity of "1" if the scratches are in a small area of the screen and don't effect readability, or a "3" if the scratches are ubiqitous and make the screen unusable.
-This severity entails a judgment call on the part of code creators, so decodiing tools **SHOULD NOT** attempt to read more meaning into 1, 2, and 3 beyond "superficial, moderate, and severe".
+A quantifiable code is one where a severity of the damage **MUST** be assigned, represented in the code as a digit from 1 to 3.
+Here, a value of 1 is trivial damage and 3 is severe damage.
+For example, a scratched or fogged display could have a severity of "1" if the scratches are in a small area of the screen and don't affect readability, but a "3" could be assigned if the scratches are ubiqitous and make the screen unusable.
+This severity entails a judgment call on the part of the code creator, so decodiing tools **SHOULD NOT** attempt to read more meaning into 1, 2, and 3 beyond "superficial, moderate, and severe".

 For formatting purposes, quantifiable codes are displayed here with a `#`.
 In real codes, this will be a number.

+The list below is formatted for ease of reading.

 Code  | Description
 ------| -----------